jcolag/entropy-arbitrage/2025-12-18-first-contact-1.md

  > **EMH**: Please state the nature of the medical emergency.

-If you know the franchise, then you probably don't need me to walk you through recognizing [Robert Picardo](https://en.wikipedia.org/wiki/Robert_Picardo), who starred in **Voyager** and the second season of **Prodigy** as a different version of this character, but also feels like he has appeared pretty much everywhere for almost fifty years.
+If you know the franchise, then you probably don't need me to walk you through recognizing {% wiki Robert_Picardo|Robert Picardo|en %}, who starred in **Voyager** and the second season of **Prodigy** as a different version of this character, but also feels like he has appeared pretty much everywhere for almost fifty years.

  > **EMH**: This isn't part of my program.
 I'm a doctor, not a doorstop.

 One imagines that the first act of [**Generations**]({% post_url 2022-04-28-generations %}) answers this for me, but do people read through old ship logs?
 After all, I realize that, if this film came out today, we'd have a flood of articles and (snicker) video essays carefully dissecting this "Easter egg[^Fj0UoE]," but in-universe, I can't see any way that the computer lands on this phrasing unless the programmer expected patients to recognize McCoy's speech patterns from a century ago well enough to get the joke.

-[^Fj0UoE]:  I hate the over-use of the term, because you *hunt* for Easter eggs, as in an [Easter egg hunt](https://en.wikipedia.org/wiki/Egg_hunt).
+[^Fj0UoE]:  I hate the over-use of the term, because you *hunt* for Easter eggs, as in an {% wiki Egg_hunt|Easter egg hunt|en %}.
 When the work goes far out of its way to draw attention to the reference, you can't rightly hunt for it.

  > **DATA**: Excellent idea.
 Plasma coolant will liquefy organic material on contact.